 If you are still not convinced and adamant to invest in mcommerce design and marketing, pay attention to this: Deloitte made available interesting data regarding mobile use in the UK.
 If in 2012 around 52% of adults had access to mobile phones and 73% to laptops, in 2016 mobile access rose to 76%, lagging only 3% behind laptop owners.

 Even though it is estimated that by the end of 2016, tablets will make up for almost 65% of all mcommerce sales in total, seems that this trend is about to change.
 Looking at the past few years, shopping over tablets has been decreasing and it’s predicted to keep doing so in the upcoming years (Emarketer).

-Even though this is fairly the most recent trend in modern user shopping behaviour, it is one to keep an eye on.
+Even though this is fairly the most recent trend in modern user shopping behavior, it is one to keep an eye on.
 Back 2 years ago, only about 3% of adults in the UK used their mobile to pay instore.
-Looking at a the same stats one year later, the number rose to 13%!
+Looking at the same stats one year later, the number rose to 13%!
 (Deloitte)

 With the launch of Apple Pay this number is rising further and will do more so once Google introduces its Android Pay, currently in development.

 As digital research data and stats show us, potential customers use more than just one device during their shopping experience.
 They may research a product on their mobile phone and then buy the same over the laptop.
 Or they may purchase it directly using the mobile phone.
 According to DigitasLBi, today consumers use an average of 5 devices during their purchase process while a few years back they would only use between 2 and 3 devices.

 Omni-Channel is your new marketing touch point.
 User and shopping experience should be optimized for each device use.
 Expect that a potential customer may visit your webshop both through mobile and desktop before making the decision to purchase something so you do need to make sure that he or she is provided with seamless touch points to reduce basket abandonment.